 Once we decided on that, we shifted to learning more about their reporting needs.
 We examined how they report, who is responsible for reporting, how they use that reporting, and who can see it?

 For the ACO, Azure Data Factory was a perfect match.
 It took the data out of these different sources, allowed us to make the transformations needed, and put Power BI on top of it for the reporting and analytics they required.

 With the core problem identified and a roadmap paved to success, the Saxony team got to work on making improvements.

-“Sometimes we don’t know how difficult it’s going be to get data out of a source until we start talking to a vendor.
-So, part of that four-week assessment project involved our data architects talking to the client’s software vendors, finding out how easy or how hard it was going be to get data out of their systems.”
+Sometimes, it’s difficult to don’t know how difficult it’s going be to get data out of a source until negotiations begin with the vendors.
+So, part of that four-week assessment project involved our data architects talking to the client’s software vendors, finding out how easy or how hard it was going be to get data out of their systems.